CryptologyExchange/cryptology-client-python/docs/server_messages.rst

 - ``BuyOrderPlaced``, ``SellOrderPlaced``
-    order was received by cryptology. ``closed_inline`` indicates order was fully executed immediately, it's safe not to expect (and therefore ignore following messages for this order, end of order lifecycle)
+    order was received by cryptology. ``closed_inline`` indicates order was fully executed immediately, it's safe not to expect (and therefore ignore following messages for this order, end of order lifecycle).
+    ``initial_amount`` equals to the full order size while ``amount`` is the part of the order left after instant order execution and placed to the order book.

     .. code-block:: json

         {
             "@type": "BuyOrderPlaced",
             "amount": "1",
+            "initial_amount": "3",
             "closed_inline": false,
             "order_id": 1,
             "price": "1",